jvntf/beyond-the-census/README.md

     The admin page for content management makes requests directly to the MongoDB instance via Express.

     *Guide to This Repo:*
+    - `views` contains `.jade` files which compile into full html at runtime. `views\admin` are the CMS pages
+    - `public\data` contains database dumps, images, and old CSVs, geojsons, and other datasets.
+    - `public\javascripts` is the code to run the app.
+        + `public\javascripts\lib` has the libraries that the app relies on
+        + the rest of the `.js` file in this folder perform various functions such as pulling data from MLab, and constructing the cards the pop ups that will appear on the page
+        + `public\scripts` has utility nodeJS files.
+There are also many old CSV and JS files here that are kept for reference.
+THe relevant files are `insertLanguagesFromCSV.js` and `linkDocumentsFromCSV.js` and are described below.
+        + `public\stylesheets`, self explanatory
+    - `routes` contains `index.js` which is the backbone of the app.
+The logic for all the GET and POST requests are handled here.

 2. Making Changes to App
     For local development: make sure to install npm, node, heroku, and git.
+On github, fork the repo to your own account.
-    You can `git clone` this repo to your local machine.
+    Now you can `git clone` the repo to your local machine.
     Run `heroku login` with the correct credientials to have push access to the herokuapp.

     `git remote add heroku https://git.heroku.com/beyond-the-census.git` connects the remote herokuapp to your local repository.

+    Run `npm install` to install the relevant node packages.
+This might take a while.

     `npm start` runs a server on port 3000 for local development.
+    You can `git push origin master` to push your changes to your Github account.
+If you want to push to heroku, you need to `git remote add heroku https://git.heroku.com/beyond-the-census.git`
-When you are ready...`git push heroku master` to build the app and see your new changes running on `beyond-the-census.herokuapp.com`.
+    When you are ready with committed changes...`git push heroku master` to build the app and see your new changes running on `beyond-the-census.herokuapp.com`.

 3. Updating Database
     Add new entries or update old ones via the [admin page](beyond-the-census.herokuapp.com/admin)